 Mercado da Ribeira: (481, Av.
 24 de Julho) In addition to the many restaurants in the centre and around the Bairro Alto area, Lisbon also has a large, haute cuisine indoor food market where local delicacies can be bought and tested on large wooden tables inside the spacious hall.
 A large assortment of Portuguese wines, meat and fish but also various international cuisines and spirits are available in this food temple.

-An absolute must among the many options the Lisbon nightlife provides are the many rooftop bars that offer staggering views over the city, such as the PARK Bar (Calçada do Combro, 58) which is located on top of a car park.
+PARK Bar: (Calçada do Combro, 58) An absolute must among the many nightlife options Lisbon provides are the rooftop bars that offer staggering views over the city, such as the PARK Bar which is located on top of a car park.

 Final tips & verdict:

 Lisbon is a fantastic city that is becoming more and more popular every year and rightly so.
 Note that the city is quite hilly and quite spread out by European standards.